Seteco/Somorrostro/netdata-backends.md

       metrics are sent to opentsdb as `prefix.chart.dimension` with tag `host=hostname`.

-2. Only one backed may be active at a time.
+2. Only one backend may be active at a time.

 3. All metrics are transferred to the backend - netdata does not implement any metric filtering.